eddiekyting/SCALOS/README.md

         └── tests
             └── __init__.py

+The ''' data ''' and ''' runlogs''' directory includes experimental run logs and data sets from the KWT data (more data will be uploaded).
+The data here is standard KWT corrected data without any custom corrections.
+The ''' ref ''' directory contains all the published literatures related to SCALOS's work at the University of Washington.
+The ''' src ''' directory has modules of ''' search ''', ''' data_prep ''', ''' data_process ''', and ''' data_plot ''' with corresponding unittests in '''tests''' folder.
+The ''' examples ''' folder provides examples in Jupyter notebooks for new users.

 ## Installation
 [1] Install the latest version of Anaconda for your system from [here](https://docs.anaconda.com/anaconda/install/).
 Please make sure to **install the Python 3.9 version**.
 The dependencies should also work for other Python versions.
 Project aim to support Linux and MacOS, so make sure you have access to a machine with either of these operating systems.